Factors that may increase your chance of hepatitis C include:

 - Loss of appetite

 - Do not inject illegal drugs.
-Shared needles have the highest risk.
+If you do, do not share needles.
 Seek help to stop using drugs .

-- Do not have sex with partners who have sexually transmitted diseases (STDs).
+- Do not have sex with partners who have sexually transmitted infections (STIs).

 - Limit your number of sexual partners.